hemmokarja/Remote-Dev-EC2-Environment/README.md

 ## Infrastructure Includes

-- **Development EC2 Instance**: An EC2 instance configured for development work.
+- **Development EC2 Instance**: An EC2 instance with the most recent Ubuntu AMI, configured for development work.
 - **Bastion EC2 Instance**: A bastion host that serves as a secure gateway to access the development EC2 instance.
 This instance is exposed to the public internet, allowing you to connect to it and then access the development instance.
 - **VPC**: A Virtual Private Cloud for network isolation.
 - **Private Subnet**: A subnet within the VPC where the development EC2 instance is located.